-Decking makes an attractive, hard-wearing surface for seating areas and is a good replacement for labour-intensive patches of lawn.
+Decking makes an attractive, hard-wearing surface for seating areas and is a good replacement for labor-intensive patches of lawn.
 But for the ultimate low maintenance deck, opt for wood-lookalike composite varieties.

-We've picked out our other favourites in our best composite decking buying guide.
+We've picked out our other favorites in our best composite decking buying guide.

 21. Give your borders an edge

 Nothing makes a garden look tidier than neat edges – in fact, you can get away with no end of untidiness in the borders so long as the edges are neatly trimmed!
 But edging with a strimmer or half-moon spade takes a lot of time, and life will be a lot easier if you install permanent edging that you can mow right up to or over.